MatthewLeeCode/RadVis/README.md

-# RadVis
+# 🤙 RadVis
-RadVis (Radiology Visualization) is a visualization tool for medical images.
+ 🌴 RadVis (Radiology Visualization) is a simple visualization package for medical imaging 🌴

-## Installation
+## 🌊 Installation
 `pip install radvis`

-## RadSlice Viewer
+## 🛹 RadSlice Viewer

 Loading an image and displaying it with a slider
 ```python